A guide to business credit reports

 Dun & Bradstreet business credit reports

-You can get a free business credit report from D&B as long as your business has a D&B D-U-N-S® Number.
+You can get a free business credit report from D&B as long as your business has a D-U-N-S® Number.
 They also offer a more detailed version for roughly $500 annually.

 The importance of checking your business credit report